How Courts Work

 Justice Courts

-The justice courts in Nevada handle misdemeanor crime and traffic matters, small claims disputes, evictions, and other civil matters involving amounts less than $10,000.
-The justice courts also handle felony and gross misdemeanor arraignments and conduct preliminary hearings to determine if sufficient evidence exists to hold criminals for trial in the district court.
+Nevada's Justice Courts handle misdemeanor crimes, traffic issues, small claims disputes, eviction cases, and all civil matters involving amounts less than $15,000.
+These Courts also manage felony and gross misdemeanor arraignments and conduct preliminary hearings, or hearings to determine if sufficient evidence exists to hold criminals for trial in the District Court.
+Each county funds its own justice courts.
+The funds collected by those courts go to their respective county treasurer for disbursement to county and state entities.

 Click to visit our Justice Courts page to learn more.